harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/set-up-baselines.md

 sidebar_position: 50
 ---

-Every scanned target should have a _baseline_, which represents the root variant such as the `main` branch or the `latest` tag.
+Every scanned target should have a _baseline_, which represents the root variant such as the `main` branch of a Git repository or the `latest` tag of a container image.
 Baselines make it easy to identify issues in the baseline vs. issues in a downstream variant derived from that baseline.

 :::info key concepts: target baselines
 - [Every scanned target needs a baseline](#every_target_needs_a_baseline) to enable the full suite of STO features.
 - You can specify a baseline using a fixed value or a regular expression (RegEx).
-- When a target with a RegEx baseline gets scanned, and the variant name matches the RegEx, the target baseline updates automatically.
-[RegEx baselines are recommended](#advantages_of_regex_baselines) unless you know that the [target baseline is fixed](#specify-a-fixed-baseline-for-an-individual-target) and will not change.
+  - If you always want to compare against a specific variant — such as the `main` branch of your git repository — use a [fixed value](#specify-a-fixed-baseline-for-an-individual-target).
+  - You might find that the variant you want use as your baseline changes over time.
+Suppose your team creates a new `X.Y.Z` branch with each release.
+In this case you can use a [RegEx baseline](#advantages_of_regex_baselines) that updates automatically.
-- You can specify [default RegEx baselines](#default-regular-expressions-for-target-baselines) for each target type.
+- You can specify a [default RegEx baseline](#default-regular-expressions-for-target-baselines) for each target type.
+This RegEx will automatically be used as the baseline for any new targets.
-- Repositories and images have predefined defaults:
-  - For repositories, the default is the `main` or `master` branch.
-  - For images, the default is `latest` or the most recently scanned two-dot release.
+- Repositories and images have predefined defaults.
+For repositories, the default is the `main` or `master` branch.
+For images, the default is `latest` or the most recently scanned Semantic Versioned release.
 :::

 <!--